Quantum Spacetime Phenomenology: Quantum-Spacetime Cosmology

-Among the scenarios that are under consideration for quantum-gravity-modified cosmology a special place must be reserved for the ones that eliminate the initial singularity altogether, as this would represent of course the most dramatic departure from the standard cosmological paradigm.

-In the string-theory framework the no-singularity option may find an opportunity~\cite{veneCOSMOnew} in the availability of duality tranformations, which allow to set up a ``pre-big-bang" scenario~\cite{veneCOSMOnew,veneCOSMOold} in which the Universe starts inflating from an initial state characterized by very small curvature and weak interactions.
-The small-curvature initial state is gravitationally unstable and would naturally evolve~\cite{veneCOSMOnew,veneCOSMOold} into states with higher curvature, until string-size (roughly Planck-scale-size) effects are strong enough to induce a "bounce" into a decreasing-curvature regime.
-Instead of conventional hot big bang one would have~\cite{veneCOSMOnew,veneCOSMOold} a "hot big bounce" in which in particular the heating mechanism is provided by the quantum production of particles in the pre-bounce phase characterized by high curvature and strong interactions.
+An interesting string-theory-inspired area of cosmology research revolves around a scenario for singularity avoidance linked to the availability of duality tranformations, which allow to set up a suitable ``pre-Big-Bang'' scenario~\cite{veneCOSMOnew,veneCOSMOold1,veneCOSMOold2}.
+In this scenario the Universe starts inflating from an initial state characterized by very small curvature and weak interactions.
+The small-curvature initial state is gravitationally unstable and would naturally evolve~\cite{veneCOSMOnew,veneCOSMOold1,veneCOSMOold2} into states with higher curvature, until string-size (roughly Planck-scale-size) effects are strong enough to induce a ``bounce'' into a decreasing-curvature regime.
+Instead of a conventional hot big bang one would have~\cite{veneCOSMOnew,veneCOSMOold1,veneCOSMOold2} a ``hot big bounce'' in which in particular the heating mechanism is provided by the quantum production of particles in the pre-bounce phase characterized by high curvature and strong interactions.